oldschoolbg/ng2-img-max/README.md

 # Forked to upgrade to later versions of Angular
 I have forked this to upgrade to later versions.
 See below for a table of which version of ng2-img-max to use for different versions of Angular

+Angular Version Required | this package version to use 8.2.14 | 2.3.2

 # ng2-img-max
 Angular 2 and beyond module to resize images down to a certain width and height or to reduce the quality to fit a certain maximal filesize - all in the browser.